 This research, building on these existing findings and methods, use a panel dataset on public schools in Massachusetts to demonstrate the interrelationships between teacher turnover, student performance, and the educational environment including safety and order, administrator turnover, and in-district funding.
-When controlled for the teachers’ quality through the net compositional flow of teachers, the student’s characteristics, and school fixed effects, it examines whether measures of school environment contribute to a significant relationship between low turnover rates and good school performance.
+When controlling for the teachers’ quality through the net compositional flow of teachers, the student’s characteristics, and school fixed effects, it examines whether measures of school environment contribute to a significant relationship between low turnover rates and good school performance.
 Additionally, in 2017, the Massachusetts Department of Education implemented a new student assessment format and benchmarks, providing data on its first 3 years of implementation in addition to that of the old test in the past.
 By looking into a wide range of factors, both compositional and disruptive, across a period of time and across change in assessment standards, hopefully the research can bring value to the policy debates on how to improve schools with limited resources and shortage of quality teachers.

 Bibliography